SymfonyCasts/symfony-ux/sfcasts/stimulus/properties-events.md

-# Magic with Events, Properties & HTML from AJAX
+# Magic with Events, Properties & HTML from Ajax

 To show off the power of this simple, controller-instance-bound-to-HTML-element concept, let's count how many times each element is clicked and print that inside